 - Stay upright for at least 30 minutes after meals and snacks.

-- Eat and drink the food and fluid consistencies recommended by your rehab team.
+- Eat and drink the food and fluid consistencies recommended by your rehabilitation (rehab) team.

-- Follow the thickening instructions given by your rehab team (if appropriate).
+- Follow the food or fluid thickening instructions given by your rehab team (if appropriate).